 Private responses are great for dealing with these aggressive reviewers as you can take any heated discussion that follows away from the public eye, protecting your reputation from further shaming.

 With any response it’s important to be professional.
 If the review is genuine, thank them for bringing the concern to your attention and apologize for the behavior.
-If you think the criticism is unfair or fake, you can take the chance to defend yourself – but do so in a calm manner.
+If you think the criticism is unfair or fake, you can take the chance to defend yourself – but do so in a calm manner, positive reviews can help.
 Never ask a reviewer to take down their review and don’t get personal.

 Focus on building positive reviews